Family safety concerns everyone in our community and it is everyone's responsibility.

 - New Zealand Police: How to deal with family violence

-- If you would like this information on a poster or in an electronic information sheet, please call 06 347 7992 and ask for the VIN Co-ordinator.
+- If you would like this information on a poster or in an electronic information sheet, please call 06 347 7992 and ask for the VIN co-ordinator.
 There is a general Information Sheet, and one for People Living with Disabilities, and one for Young People & Youth Workers.
-You can also call Whanganui Family Violence Intervention Network Co-ordinator Sarah Classens on 027 256 9147.
+You can also call Whanganui Family Violence Intervention Network co-ordinator Lorraine Sheenagh on 027 234 3875.